chadhunter/chadahunter.com/_posts/2021-8-22-newport-digital.md

 layout: post
 title: Digital Minimalism Summary
 description: Digital Minimalism by Cal Newport
-image: null
+image: assets/images/newport-cal-digital-minimalism.webp
 permalink: /newport-digital-minimalism/
 ---

 # 30 Second Overview
-This book is about maximizing your productivity and effectiveness in all areas of your life.
+This book is about critically evaluating digital media and only using it if the benefits clearly outweigh the costs.

 # Summary
 Quote: “The cost of a thing is the amount of what I will call life which is required to be exchanged for it, immediate or in the long run.”

-The Principles
+## The Principles
 * Principle #1: Clutter is costly.
 Digital minimalists recognize that cluttering their time and attention with too many devices, apps, and services creates an overall negative cost that can swamp the small benefits that each individual item provides in isolation.
 * Principle #2: Optimization is important.
 Digital minimalists believe that deciding a particular technology supports something they value is only the first step.
 To truly extract its full potential benefit, it’s necessary to think carefully about how they’ll use the technology.
 * Principle #3: Intentionality is satisfying.
 Digital minimalists derive significant satisfaction from their general commitment to being more intentional about how they engage with new technologies.
 This source of satisfaction is independent of the specific decisions they make and is one of the biggest reasons that minimalism tends to be immensely meaningful to its practitioners.

-Digital Declutter
+## Digital Declutter
 * Declutter process
    * Step 1: Put aside a thirty-day period during which you will take a break from optional technologies in your life.
    * Step 2: During this thirty-day break, explore and rediscover activities and behaviors that you find satisfying and meaningful.